cloud-gov/federalist.18f.gov/pages/using-federalist.md

 The Federalist web editor is a simplified tool for editing your website content directly from your web browser.
 After opening a site in the editor, you will see all of the files that make up your website.
 The `pages` folder holds the content that people visiting your website will see.
 You can select any page in this folder to edit its content.

 The rich text editor gives you a toolbar for formatting options including links, lists, and header styles.

+Your site should be drafted using links like this: `[Our Work]({{site.baseurl}}/work/)`.
+The "site.baseurl" framing allows multiple versions of the links to be built on preview copies of the site without interfering with the live site.
 Enter text in the main field.
 Highlight text and select a formatting option to apply it.
 The arrow buttons undo and redo changes.
-Your site should be drafted using links like this: `[Our Work]({{site.baseurl}}/work/)`.
-The "site.baseurl" framing allows multiple versions of the links to be built on preview copies of the site without interfering with the live site.

 You can use the editor to uploaded new images and insert images that you've already uploaded.
 The image button opens a browser of past images.
 Selecting one adds it to the page's content.
+Please note that image support is not as robust as in a full CMS.

 ### Page settings

-Page settings give you control of additional elements of a page's design, including its title, layout, and permalink — the relative URL for the page.
+Page settings give you control of additional elements of a page's design, including its title, layout, and URL (for example, you might set the URL to /about/ in order for the page to be accessible at www.xyz.gov/about).
 Some templates have unique settings that show up here as well.
-For instance, the "Modern homepage" template includes an optional `image` setting for the URL to a feature image that appears at the top of the page.
+For instance, the "modern homepage" template allows you to set a feature image for some pages within page settings.

 ### Saving changes